B-garces/Precious.HTB-Write-Up/README.md

 ![image](https://user-images.githubusercontent.com/61332852/226741948-58605825-7332-4cd9-bc05-10009d7285a0.png)

 - After checking the file, I then researched if there were any vulnerabilities with the Yaml file that was given.
-Then later finding that the Yaml file was vulnerable to a `Yaml Deserialization Attack` allowing us to run arbitrary code within the yaml file.
+Then later finding that the Yaml file was vulnerable to a ***"Yaml Deserialization Attack"*** allowing us to run arbitrary code within the yaml file.
 We can now go look for an exploit to run in the dependency file to execute.
 After looking for the Ruby Yaml Exploit code we found the code to run from a GitHub Host.
 We then created a file within our home folder `touch dependency.yml` to paste the following code into.

 ![image](https://user-images.githubusercontent.com/61332852/226741989-6c02e501-2ada-453f-952f-736cf961fe04.png)